conan-io/conan-center-index/docs/faqs.md

 otherwise, it may result in unexpected behavior or even runtime errors.

 A very known project is GLib, which requires the very same configuration to prevent multiple instances when using static linkage.
-As a solution, we could consume glib on full package id mode, like:
+As a solution, we could consume GLib on full package id mode, like:

 ```python
 def package_id(self):